+Are you looking to have HRA insurance explained?
 Health reimbursement arrangements, or HRAs, are not insurance in and of themselves.
 These tax-advantaged tools allow employers to reimburse employees for health insurance premiums and qualified medical expenses.
 Under this arrangement, employees purchase their own health insurance on the open market and then submit claims to their employer to get reimbursed.
-Here’s what to know about HRA insurance.
+Here’s what you need to know.

 HRA insurance types and how they work